FAQ – Why hire a piano mover instead of using a household mover that says they can move your piano?

 Quality does matter!
 If you want it done right, hire the right pro to do it right.

-Customer: “I don’t care, the movers have insurance to cover any problems or damages.”
+Customer: “I don’t care.
+The movers have insurance to cover any problems or damages.”

 Why would I want to spend more money on my move by getting a piano mover?